GatorSense/Multi-Target-MI-ACE_SMF/README.md

 ## Main Functions

-The algorithm runs using the following function:
+Run the algorithm using the following function:

 ```results = miTargets(data, parameters);```